StephenOTT/ottawa-heath-inspection-scrape-ruby/README.md

 - [ ] Add suport for multilingual (En/Fr) Analysis class responses
 - [ ] Convert into Sinatra App
 - [ ] Rebuild Analysis/Aggregation code for new usage of Nokogiri
+- [ ] Split .rd file into separate files (download, analyze, Sinatra stuff, etc)

-NOTE: Sept 2: Major refactor coming in next few days that better reformats data into Mongo
+~~NOTE: Sept 2: Major refactor coming in next few days that better reformats data into Mongo~~  Refactor has occured for use of xpath and customized output for mongo.
+See image/screenshot below for sample.
+(Sept 5)